Clustered/Stacked Filled Bar Graph Generator

 The script takes in a single file that specifies the data to graph and control parameters for customizing the graph.
 The parameters must precede the data in the file.
 Comments can be included in a graph file following the # character.

-The script's output, by default, is encapsulated postscript (.eps).
-It first produces data to send to gnuplot, which can be seen by specifying -gnuplot.
+The script first produces data to send to gnuplot, which can be seen by specifying -gnuplot.
 Next, the script takes the resulting fig output from gnuplot and post-processes it to fill in the bars.
 The final fig data can also be selected via -fig. This data is then sent to fig2dev to produce a final figure.

 I keep my data in .perf files and have my Makefile generate .eps for latex and .png for slides or web pages.
 See converting to non-vector formats for notes on avoiding aliasing and other problems when creating images, and for some Makefile rules.
 My script magnifies 2x when converting to png to help avoid these problems, but for most uses that's not enough and you should follow my suggestions rather than using -png.
 My default for -png produces a transparent background; the -non-transparent option disables that feature.